Automatic Door Modernization in New York and New Jersey

 | Repair | The opening has a specific immediate failure and the core system is still fundamentally workable | Restore operation now |

-Modernized Entrances Usually Support Better Safety, Inspection Readiness, and Access Expectations
+Modernized Entrances Better Support Safety, Inspection Readiness, and Access Expectations

-When an automatic door system starts falling behind, the problem is not always dramatic failure.
+When an automatic door system starts falling behind, the problem is not always a dramatic failure.
 Sometimes it is a growing gap between how the entrance currently behaves and how it should behave for the building today.
-Modernization helps close that gap by updating the parts of the system that are making the opening harder to trust, harder to manage, or less aligned with current expectations.
+Modernization helps close that gap by updating the parts of the system that are making the opening harder to trust, harder to manage, or less aligned with current expectations for commercial properties.

-AAADM says the industry’s automatic pedestrian door standards provide direction regarding design, materials, testing, installation, and function, and it recommends inspection of automatic doors immediately following installation and annually thereafter.
-That is one reason modernization projects should be approached with safety, operation, and future inspection needs in mind rather than treated as cosmetic upgrades alone.
+AAADM notes that automatic pedestrian door standards provide direction on design, materials, testing, installation, and function, and recommends inspection immediately following installation and annually thereafter.
+That is one reason modernization projects should account for safety, operation, and future inspection needs rather than being treated as purely cosmetic upgrades.
+The definitive reference for those standards is AAADM, the American Association of Automatic Door Manufacturers.

-- Outdated systems often create more operational uncertainty than owners realize
+- Outdated systems often create more operational uncertainty than owners recognize until a failure forces the issue

-- Upgraded entrances are usually easier to maintain and inspect than tired systems held together by repeated patchwork
+- Upgraded entrances are usually easier to maintain and inspect than systems held together by repeated patchwork service

 Buildings That Often Benefit From Automatic Door Modernization